ZhenyanLuo/FindPlantNLRs/README.md

 https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001124
 Place the reference sequence in ref_db folder

-### Edit the FingPlantNLRs_config.yaml configure file by replacing 'path/to/your/genome' with your path to sample folder
+### Edit the FingPlantNLRs_config.yaml configure file by adding path to dependencies

 ### Test Snakemake pipeline by using testing file in genome/ folder
 ```